 Students in good academic standing may declare this major at any time.

 55 credits as follows:

-Medical Anthropology and Global Health (MAGH) Option: Requirements for the general anthropology major, as shown above, to include ANTH 215 and 15 credits from ANTH and BIO A courses approved for the MAGH option.
-A list of approved courses available at the department advising office (247 Denny) or on the department website.
+Medical Anthropology and Global Health (MAGH) Option: Requirements for the general anthropology major, as shown above, to include either ANTH 215 or ANTH 302 and 15 additional credits from ANTH and BIO A courses approved for the MAGH option.
+A list of approved courses is available on the department website.

 Anthropology of Globalization (AG) Option: Requirements for the general anthropology major, as shown above, to include 20 credits from courses in ANTH, ARCHY, and BIO A approved for the AG option.
-A list of approved courses is available at the department advising office (247 Denny) or on the department website.
+A list of approved courses is available on the department website.

-Archaeological Sciences (ASc) Option: Requirements for the general anthropology major, as shown above, to include 15 credits from ARCHY 480, ARCHY 481, ARCHY 482, ARCHY 483, ARCHY 484, ARCHY 495, and at least 15 credits from courses approved for the ASc option.
-The list of approved courses is available on the department website or at the department advising office (247 Denny).
+Archaeological Sciences (ASc) Option: Requirements for the general anthropology major, as shown above, to include ARCHY 205 and at least 15 credits from courses approved for the ASc core, and at least 15 credits from courses approved for the ASc elective lists.
+Lists of approved courses are available on the department website.

 Student Outcomes and Opportunities